Samantha Hale was enrolled on an MDS management course, since graduating she has taken up a role as a data analyst for Worldwide Fruit.

 We also look to make these changes sooner than the target time if at all possible.

-I did a degree in economics in Sheffield, it was really interesting.
+I did a degree in economics in Sheffield.

 I found while I was not as interested in the numerical and mathematics side, I was particularly interested in the impact on people and social economics.